 Remember the risks up there?
 Just don’t risk.
-You need to be sure your customers are OK with your pricing strategy, and you need to make them aware of the fact that your pricing is dynamic.
-You may be worried that telling them “you can pay more than your annoying friend” will make them angry.
-You are not wrong.
-Instead, tell them why prices change.
-For example: our prices are dynamic – this means that the price of a product may change depending on a number of factors like limited supply or competitors’ prices.
+You need to be sure your customers are OK with your pricing strategy, and you need to make them aware of it.
+You may say, for example: our prices are dynamic – this means that the price of a product may change depending on a number of factors like limited supply or competitors’ prices.
 Makes sense?

 Examples of dynamic pricing

-Amazon uses dynamic pricing and updates the prices of products 2.5 million times a day, which means that a product’s price changes about every 10 minutes as reported by Business Insider.
+Amazon uses dynamic pricing and updates the prices of products 2.5 million times a day.
+On average, a product’s price changes about every 10 minutes, as reported by Business Insider.
 How do they do it?

 As described in the excerpt from “Swipe to Unlock: The Primer on Technology and Business Strategy”:

-I tried to answer some of the important questions considering why you should, or shouldn’t, adopt dynamic pricing.
-If there’s more you need to know – ask.
-It’s good to ask questions (just look how many I’ve asked here! – and I even made you ask questions to yourself) and finding answers will also make it easier to make sense of how you see the technology working in your organization.
-Whether it’s dynamic pricing or any other tech that you’re looking to implement, make sure that it aligns with your business and you’ll know how to use it right.
+I tried to answer some of the important questions considering why you should or shouldn’t adopt dynamic pricing.
+If there’s more, you need to know – ask.
+It’s good to ask questions (just look how many I’ve asked here!
+I even made you ask questions to yourself), and finding answers will also make it easier to make sense of how you see the technology working in your organization.
+Whether it’s dynamic pricing or any other tech that you’re looking to implement, make sure that it aligns with your business, and you’ll know how to use it right.